-Illinois requires dog breeders to be licensed by the Illinois Department of Agriculture under the Animal Welfare Act.
-Anyone who breeds dogs and sells them must hold a valid license, unless they own 5 or fewer females capable of reproduction.
-The license costs $350 per year.
+Illinois requires dog breeders to be licensed by the Illinois Department of Agriculture under the Animal Welfare Act (225 ILCS 605).
+Anyone who possesses more than 5 female dogs capable of reproduction and breeds dogs for sale must hold a valid license from the Bureau of Animal Health and Welfare.
+The annual license fee is $350, and breeders are subject to both scheduled and unannounced inspections.

 Regulatory Agency: Illinois Department of Agriculture, Bureau of Animal Health and Welfare